 Always backup your site before doing any edits to database files in case something goes wrong.

 On the left-hand side, click into your database.
-Then click on the table called
+Then click on the table named

 wp_users.
 Then click on “Edit” next to the user login you need to reset.